sdht0/hackbase/README.md

 * Make sure docker is setup and the service is running.
 * execute `play.sh` to start the servers.
-* 4 servers will be started and setup one by one.
+* 4 servers will be started one by one.
 Press CTRL+P+Q to detach each in turn and proceed.
 * Link to starting web page will be generated at the end of servers initialization.
-* Open the webpage and register with a name and password.
+* Open the webpage and register with a username and password.
 Login and play!

 General advice:
 * Try not to use the setup information, eg number of servers.
 Don't peek into the solutions.
 It will be more satisfying when you solve it on your own.
-And I assure you its not difficult at all.
 * All levels have the appropriate hints.
 Look in all places.
 Read the rules carefully on the webapp.

+Domain knowledge used: PHP, MySQL, port scanning, HTML and web apps, etc

 Have fun!